 Square One is temporary.

-But it's not called the Melt-Down Phase for nothing.
+Allow that to give you relief.
+Then brace yourself.
+Because it's not called the Melt-Down Phase for nothing.

 Consider the caterpillar.
 When it reaches the full-fed state (aka: catalyst) it knits a little cocoon and prepares to dissolve into a cellular soup.